geowarin/geowarin.github.io/content/post/what-is-a-good-unit-test/index.md

 Now that we talked about cohesion and coupling, we might propose a better definition for a "unit":

-> A Unit is an arbitrary amount of related code that we expect to change as a whole
+> A Unit is an arbitrary amount of related code that we expect to change altogether

-All the nuance is in the "we expect".
+All the nuance is in "we expect".
 With our current knowledge of the domain, we expect some part of the code to be expended in the future.

-We might define some extensions points or make it easy to add behaviors by adding variables in an array or a configuration file.
+We might define some extensions points or make it easy to add behaviors by adding variables in an array, or a configuration file.

-If your predictions are wrong, you might have over-engineered your code, or on the contrary, failed to see abstractions that would have made your code easier to change.
+If your predictions are wrong, you might have over-engineered your code.
+Conversely, you might not have seen potential abstractions that would have made your code easier to change.

 I think the latter is definitely better ([YAGNI](https://www.martinfowler.com/bliki/Yagni.html)).
 If a portion of code is hard to change, we can refactor it until it's easy to change and then, make the change.

+{{< note >}}
+Over-engineering complicates testing.
+{{< /note >}}

 ## What to mock/fake/stub?